 Retiree Medical Plan for Eligible Retirees

-The University offers eligible faculty, administrators, and staff the opportunity to participate in the Retiree Medical Insurance Program upon retirement.
-To be eligible you must retire directly from active employment at age 55 or older with at least 15 years of service or at age 62 or older with at least 10 years of full time service, and have medical coverage at the time of retirement under a University medical insurance plan.
-In addition, at least 10 such years of service must be attained after age 45 in order to be eligible.
+The University offers eligible faculty and staff the opportunity to participate in the Retiree Medical Insurance Program upon retirement.
+To be eligible you must retire directly from active employment at age 55 or older with at least 15 years of full-time service or at age 62 or older with at least 10 years of full time service, and have medical coverage at the time of retirement under a University medical insurance plan.
+In addition, at least 10 such years of full-time service must be attained after age 45 in order to be eligible.
 Spouses of eligible retirees are eligible for medical coverage only if they were covered by a University medical insurance plan at the time of retirement.
 Depending on your age at retirement, under age 65 or 65 and over, you will be provided with the details about the medical insurance plan(s) available.

 In circumstances where the retiree and his or her spouse are eligible for different medical programs based on age, they will be covered under different medical plans.
 For instance, if you are under age 65, you will be covered by an early retiree plan; if you are age 65 or over and eligible for Medicare, you will be covered under the Medicare Supplemental Plan.

 After receiving coverage, if you decide to end your retiree medical insurance benefits with the University, you will not be eligible to re-enroll in the future.

 If you are under the age of 65 and are disabled (and enrolled in Medicare Parts A and B) you must enroll within 30 days of becoming eligible for Medicare Part A and Part B.